neijrr/nextcloud_passwords_handbook_ru/Users/Settings.md

 ## User Interface
 ##### Initial section
 Here you can choose which section will be shown when you open the passwords app.
-By default, the `Folders` section will be shown, but you can also select your `All Passwords`, `Favorites`, `Tags` or `Recent` passwords as inital section.
+By default, the `Folders` section will be shown, but you can also select your "All Passwords", "Favorites", "Tags" or "Recent" passwords as initial section.

 ##### Show hidden custom fields (Expert Settings)
-If enabled, this option will show hidden custom field (custom fields which start with an underscore "`_`") in the password details and edit form.
+If enabled, this option will show hidden custom field (custom fields which start with an underscore "_") in the password details and edit form.
 These fields are usually visually hidden and may be used for technical information, but they count towards the custom fields maximum limit.